trivedisorabh/ferris/README.md

 yarn
 ```

-## Running Storybook
+## 📖 Running Storybook

 [Storybook](https://storybook.js.org/) is our main tool for prototyping and working with components.
+As you work on features or fixes, you will write stories and make sure that the components work in the Storybook environment.

 Start storybook by running:

 ```bash
 yarn storybook
 ```

-## Workflow
+## 🎢 Workflow

-We use the "[git-flow]()" branching strategy when working in the repo.
+We use the "[git-flow](docs/adr/005-git-flow.md)" branching strategy when working in the repo.
 Take the following steps when you want to make a contribution:

 1. Assign a GitHub issue to yourself
 2. Create a feature branch (feature/issue#\_ticket_name)
    - Push code **early** and **often**.
    - Feature branches are allowed to be broken.
 3. Create Pull Request when done
-   - Make sure your that your code meets the [Pre-commit checklist](#pre-commit-checklist).
+   - Make sure your that your code meets the pre-PR checklist.
-   - Assign yourself to the PR (you are also responsible for merging it).
+   - Assign yourself to the PR.
-   - Select related project (if any)
+   - Select related project (if any).
-   - Select related milestone (if feasible)
+   - Select related milestone (if feasible).
-   - Link related story (if any)
+   - Link related issue (if any).
-   - Let the team know about the new PR and get it reviewed together with one or more participants.
+   - Let the team know about the new PR and .get it reviewed together with one or more participants.
+   - Merge the PR when all checks have passed.

-### Pre-commit checklist
+### 📝 Pre-PR checklist

 1. Does it look correct?